| Title: | Generate test matrices |

 decides what matrix to return |

-where one cycle consists of the columns defined by randn(n,k)
+where one cycle consists of the columns defined by randn(n,k).
+Thus, the

 n |